-HIE480: War, Revolution and the Rise of Modern China (Offered in alternate years.)
+HIE480: War, Revolution and the Rise of Modern China

 A study of the transformation of China from cultural Empire to a modern state.
 Particular attention will be given to the indigenous response of China to the impact of the West.
 Emphasis will be given to the influence of war and revolution on the development of China from the early 19th century to the present.